ngarneau/gravity/README.markdown

 Gravity is a powerful boilerplate framework for building HTML5 websites.
 It uses SASS and HAML in place of CSS and HTML5.

 Gravity will drastically reduce the time needed to take a design from concept to working model.
-It enforces best practices at every stage.Gravity based websites are easier to maintain, and therefore this framework can help you drastically improve your teams workflow and profitability.
+It enforces best practices at every stage.
+Gravity based websites are easier to maintain, and therefore this framework can help you drastically improve your teams workflow and profitability.

 ##Mixin Syntax